Did you know that trends in video streaming increased by 72.4% between Quarter 1 of 2018 and Quarter 1 of 2019?

 Once you take these things into consideration, you’ll have the clarity and understanding you need to choose the best video streaming solution.

 The first step in making an informed choice is comparing information.
 In this case, you’re going to have to compare possible live video streaming solutions.

-Hop onto your favorite search engine and do some simple queries around live streaming.
-Read over the websites in the top results.
-Follow blogs about live streaming solutions.
+Head over to Google and do some quick searches about live streaming.
+Read over the websites in the top results and check out blogs about the best live streaming solutions.

 - Which equipment do you need to start live streaming?